-One of the largest advertising research companies in the world, Kantar Millward Brown, published an article a few years ago entitled “Will Advertising be Dead by 2025?”
-A little hyperbolic, sure, but it does call out some viable concerns about the future of advertising.
+Of course, one concern is that the digital advertising space has already been oversaturated.
+In fact, one of the largest advertising research companies in the world, Kantar Millward Brown, published an article a few years ago entitled “Will Advertising be Dead by 2025?”
+A little hyperbolic, sure, but it does call out some viable concerns about the future of advertising — now and post-crisis.

 This is damaging the all-important notion of receptivity.